mzazon/awesome-cloud-projects/aws/ecs-service-discovery-route53/ecs-service-discovery-route53.md

    echo "✅ Created target groups for ALB"
    ```

-   The target groups are configured with health checks that monitor the `/health` endpoint of each service.
+   The target groups are configured with health checks that monitor the root path of each service.
 This ensures that ALB only routes traffic to healthy instances while providing fast detection of unhealthy tasks.
 The IP target type enables direct communication with Fargate task IP addresses, supporting the serverless container model.

 6. **Create ALB listeners with routing rules**: